 Among the main policy documents is the Corporate Code of Ethics of the parent company Artsana, which is also binding for the PRG Group as a subsidiary.
 The second policy document is the Code of Conduct for suppliers of private brands of the Group, which was drawn up taking into account the UN Global Compact, as well as the OECD Due Diligence Guidance for Responsible Business Conduct and the International Labour Organisation (ILO) Guidelines.
 The policy documents envisage the presence of due diligence mechanisms through second- and third-party audits, which are fundamental tools for verifying the conduct of suppliers.
 In the documents, human rights violations are considered a zero-tolerance area.
-The Code of Conduct covers the human rights of workers as defined by the ILO.
+The Code of Conduct covers the human rights contained in the UN Universal Declaration of Human Rights and the fundamental rights of workers as defined by the ILO.
 Children and women are the categories of stakeholders that the Group gives particular attention to in the commitment.
 The commitments made are shared and approved by the CEO to whom the CSR function reports directly.
 In other words, policy commitments are approved at the most senior level of the organisation.